minio/kes-docs/content/integrations/entrust-keycontrol.md

 ### Generate KES server private key & certificate

-First, we need to generate a TLS private key and certificate for our KES server.
+Generate a TLS private key and certificate for your KES server.
-If you already have TLS certificate you want to use for your KES server you can skip this step.
+If you already have TLS certificate you want to use for your KES server or a working KES server, you can skip this step.

 The following command generates a new TLS private key (`private.key`) and a self-signed X.509 certificate (`public.crt`) issued for the IP `127.0.0.1` and DNS name `localhost`.